digitalyacht/Getting-Started-with-Njord-Cloud/README.md

 ## Pre-requisites

+Creat a new folder in which the NjordLink SDK will be stored.
+Download a ZIP file of this repository and unzip it in the new NjordLink SDK folder.

-Create a `.env` file with the following content and add the appropriate values for your device.
+In the same folder, create an `.env` file with the following content and add the appropriate values for your device.
 The easiest way to get the values is through app.viam.com:

 ```
 VITE_ORG_ID=...